TrafficGuard/sophia/docs/docs/software-engineer.md

 - Creates an implementation plan from the input requirements and analysing the current code.
 - Run a edit/compile/lint/test cycle
     - Calls Aider with the implementation plan and file list.
-    - Run compile, format, lint, test targets auto-detected from project configuration.
+    - Runs compile, format, lint, test targets auto-detected from project configuration.
     - On compile/lint/test errors the agent may:
-        - Perform online research to assist with fixing compile errors (Requires the Perplexity tool).
+        - Perform online research to assist with fixing errors (Requires Perplexity configured).
         - Install missing packages.
-        - Add additional files to the context
+        - Add additional files to the context.
-        - Analyse the diff since the last successfully compiled commit
+        - Analyse the diff since the last successfully compiled commit.

 ### FileSystem

 The agent context has a FileSystem, which defaults to the Sophia project directory.
-If you want to use the code editing agent on another local repo then set the `RunAgentConfig.fileSystemPath` property, or alternatively set the NOUS_FS environment variable to the repository path.
+If you want to use the code editing agent on another local repo then the options are:

+- Use the `ss` script described in the [CLI](cli.md) documentation.
+- Set the SOPHIA_FS environment variable to the repository path before running a command to start an agent.
+- In a custom agent/workflow set the `RunAgentConfig.fileSystemPath` property on a new agent.

 ### Project Info